matthojo/Ghost-Snippets/README.md

 * Bring up the Command Palette (Command+Shift+P on OS X, Control+Shift+P on Linux/Windows).
 * Select Package Control: Install Package.
-* Search Ghost
+* Search for "Ghost"
-* Select Ghost Snippets to install.
+* Select "Ghost Snippets" to install.

 ### Not using Package Control: